Edward H. Kruse

-Edward Herman Kruse (October 22, 1918 – January 4, 2000) was an American lawyer, World War II veteran, and politician who served one term as a U.S. Representative from Indiana from 1949 to 1951.
+Edward Herman Kruse (October 22, 1918 – January 4, 2000) was an American lawyer, World War II veteran, and politician who served one term as a U.S. representative from Indiana from 1949 to 1951.

 Early life and career

 Born in Fort Wayne, Indiana, Kruse attended South Side High School in his hometown.
-He graduated in 1942 from the predecessor of the now Indiana University Robert H. McKinney School of Law after attending Butler University in Indianapolis, Indiana.
+He graduated in 1942 from Indiana Law School after attending Butler University in Indianapolis, Indiana.
 He became a lawyer in private practice.

 World War II

-served in the United States Navy from 1942 to 1945, where he attained the rank of lieutenant commander.
+Kruse served in the United States Navy from 1942 to 1945, where he attained the rank of lieutenant commander.

 Congress

 Kruse was elected as a Democrat to the Eighty-first Congress (January 3, 1949 – January 3, 1951).
 He was an unsuccessful candidate for reelection to the Eighty-second Congress in 1950.

 Later career and death

 He served as judge of Allen County Superior Court No. 2, Fort Wayne, Indiana in 1952.

 He died on January 4, 2000, in Fort Lauderdale, Florida.